 Please try visiting by all means

 Since anyone can participate, so if you would like to enjoy both festivals and sightseeing, please try visiting by all means.
-If you would like to dance until the morning, please check out the schedule and venue on the Official Site and dance it.
+If you would like to dance until the morning, please check out the Official Site’s schedule and venue and dance it.

 Information(Access, Price/Charge, Tel, Address, Official site, etc.)